daleblackwood/install-lib/README.md

 might help.

 ### Usage
-It's easy, just use:
+It's easy, tp add a package just use:
 `npx install-lib [npm package]`

+And to install all listed packages use:
+`npm install-lib`

-Don't install it, just run it with npx.
+There's no need to install it, just run it with npx.

-Modules are exported to a node_libs directory, in the folder it's ran in.
+Modules are exported to the node_modules directory, and appended to the package.json in the folder it's ran in.